Talbia/react/REACT_BASICS.md

 - Easy to Learn and Use
 - Easy to Create Dynamic Web Applications
 - Enhance Performance due to Virtual DOM
-- Reusable Components to Develop and Maintain Apps
+- Reusable Components to Develop and Maintain Apps especially for _single page application_
+- Known to be SEO Friendly

 ```ssh
 Disadvantages: